 What level is the course and do I need any particular skills?

 You should have a minimum of 10 years playing experience including ensemble or small group playing, and an ability to sight read.
 Jazz education will be of advantage.

 How will I be taught, and will there be any work outside the class?

-Sessions will be as for band rehearsals and will include playing a warm-up, section rehearsal, working on specific parts of arrangements and then play full play-throughs, as well as sight-unseen playing, and improvising.
+Lesson will be as for band rehearsals and will include playing warm-ups, section rehearsal, working on specific parts of arrangements and then complete play-throughs.
+Also sight-unseen playing and improvising.

 Are there any other costs?
 Is there anything I need to bring?

 No costs.
 Bring your instrument if other than piano or drum kit.
 Amps supplied.

 When I've finished, what course can I do next?